Get a sun-sational 50% discount with Crunch - deal expires soon!

 We’ve all heard the phrase “work-life balance” and the importance of adhering to an even mix of business and pleasure.
 For some, this could be making sure you spend enough time with your family, for others it could be ensuring you have one evening off a week to spend down the pub or seeing friends.

 However you choose to relax and take time off of work – make sure you do it, your health can benefit.
 It’s already been recommended by healthcare professionals that the UK should cut down to a four-day working week in order to combat stress.
-Whereas our research in early 2018 found that many self-employed workers were more familiar with the work-life blur!
+Whereas our Safety in Numbers research in early 2018 found that many self-employed workers were more familiar with the work-life blur!

 If you feel like your to-do list is taking over your life and you’re manically chasing your tail, focus on one thing at a time.
 Could your time management skills do with brushing up?
 A great way to see how you’re spending your time is to annotate how you’ve spent each hour.
 Soon you might see patterns of behaviour that can be eradicated.

 We all love to be in control, especially when it’s our own empire we’re building, but trying to do everything yourself won’t do you any favours.
 You’ll end up feeling burnt out, exhausted and quickly lose the pizazz that originally got you up in the morning.
 Maybe you need to hire an employee to share the load, or perhaps working with a short-term freelancer or contractor will get you through a particularly busy patch.

 Outsourcing certain tasks can end up saving you both time and money.
 Website need a redesign?
 If you’re not a web designer then sure, you could spend hours learning how to manipulate images in WordPress and teach yourself code – but surely the time and effort doing so would be better spent in other parts of your business that you have a firm understanding of?

 Outsourcing work also allows you to network and build relationships with other businesses.
 We’ve written more about working with freelancers or contractors as part of our article on taking on an employee